eslint/eslint/docs/rules/no-restricted-exports.md

-# Disallow specified names in named exports (no-restricted-exports)
+# Disallow specified names in exports (no-restricted-exports)

 In a project, certain names may be disallowed from being used as exported names for various reasons.